 The fast-paced nature of the world we are living in pushes us to always achieve more, jump higher, and run faster.
 Yet, changing the dynamic in your team and making it more productive takes time.
-You can’t rush through to a sustainable and long-term change.
+You can’t fast-track to a sustainable and long-term change.
 So stay focused and take it one day at a time.

 Bonus tips to share with your team to set them up for success